EishonPan/ECE309-TeamMinheap/README.txt

 Compile on mac by compiling with make connect, then running the program with ./connect

 This program was made by Will Harger, Charles Terry, and Yixuan Pan

+Interesting fetures include a printed display of the game board updated every turn.